Learn About Sovereign Credit Ratings

 Sovereign Ratings from AAA to Junk

 Sovereign ratings have become increasingly important as countries around the world tap the international bond markets.
 These credit ratings - issued to sovereign entities like national governments - take into account political risk, regulatory risk and other unique factors to determine the likelihood of a default.
 The three most popular issuers of sovereign ratings are S&P, Moody's and Fitch.

 Since they were introduced in the early 1900's, sovereign credit ratings have had a turbulent history.
 Moody's and other ratings agencies were taken by surprise after the Great Depression caused 21 out of 58 nations to default on their international bonds between 1930 and 1935.

-And since then, more than 70 governments have defaulted at least once on their domestic or foreign currency debt.
+From 1960 to 2020, 147 governments have defaulted at least once on their domestic or foreign currency debt.
 In this article, we will take a look at where to find sovereign ratings, how they're calculated, and the effects these ratings have on international investments.

 Where to Find Sovereign Ratings

 The most significant sovereign ratings are published by the three major credit rating agencies - Standard & Poor's, Moody's and Fitch.
 While there are also a number of smaller boutiques that offer ratings, these three agencies have the most influence over market decision makers.
 Investors can find sovereign ratings from these three ratings agencies on their websites.

 The three most popular sovereign ratings firms include:

 How Sovereign Ratings are Calculated

 Ratings agencies use a variety of quantitative and qualitative methods to calculate sovereign ratings.
 But in a 1996 paper entitled "Determinants and Impact of Sovereign Credit Ratings," Richard Cantor and Frank Packer used a regression analysis to narrow the process down to six critical factors that explain more than 90% of the variation in credit ratings.